cristianoliveira/awesome4girls/api/spec/fixtures/README.md

   - [Code First Girl](http://www.codefirstgirls.org.uk/courses.html)
 *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/a/ae/Flag_of_the_United_Kingdom.svg" alt="United Kingdom" width="30">

-  **Description:** Girls runs free part-time coding courses for young women across the UK, from St Andrews to Southampton.
+  **Description:** Code First: Girls runs free part-time coding courses for young women across the UK, from St Andrews to Southampton.
 Most courses are run as University chapters, with graduate  courses run in London.

   - [Code Girl](http://www.euvou.codegirl.com.br/)
 *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/0/05/Flag_of_Brazil.svg" alt="Brazil" width="30"> |
 *Lang: PT-BR only*

   **Description:** Event for women with papers and classes to inspire the female public to the tech area.

   - [Code it Like a Girl](http://www.codeitlikeagirl.com/?lang=en) *Loc:* <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5c/Flag_of_Greece.svg/30px-Flag_of_Greece.svg.png" alt="Greece" width="30">

   **Description:** Code it Like a Girl organizes workshops that familiarize women with coding, in order for them to obtain valuable technological skills and bridge the gender gap in the IT industry.